LibrariesHacked/england-librarydata/library-db.md

 However, it would be useful to have an idea of the demographics around other (e.g. Independent Community) libraries.
 Therefore, these scripts will:

 - Create library catchment areas for current statutory Libraries
-- Create library catchment areas for current non statutory libraries
+- Create library catchment areas for current non-statutory libraries
 - Create library catchment areas for closed statutory libraries in 2010
-- Create library catchment areas for closed non statutory libraries in 2010.
+- Create library catchment areas for closed non-statutory libraries in 2010.

 For each of the above there will also be 2 methodologies.
 The first will create catchment areas that are limited to the authority that each library is in.
 The second will create catchment areas that span over authority boundaries.